Above: A rendering of the new entrance to La Salle Prep's Saalfeld athletic complex. Right: Father Lawrence Saalfeld.

-School officials hope to start construction in the summer of 2019.
 When complete, the renovated athletic facility will be named for the late Father Lawrence Saalfeld, a longtime La Salle trustee and church pastor who Franz Finley described as “one great priest.”

 The balance of the gift will establish – as part of the La Salle Educational Foundation – the Father Saalfeld Endowment Fund, which will award need-based scholarships to La Salle.
 The first Saalfeld scholarships will be awarded for the 2018-19 school year.

 “The gift has a special sentimentality because it comes from Elsie Franz Finley, who served La Salle as the first woman trustee,” said Denise Jones, president of La Salle Prep.
 “It also honors two values that Father Saalfeld held dear: Access to Catholic education for all students and the life lessons kids learn through sports.”

 A fan in the stands, a friend in the halls